 A Statement of Work (SOW) is a written agreement that includes detailed specifications of a project or service contract.
 An SOW is usually found as the following document after a Master Service Agreement.
 This document functions as the guideline for a single project to be fulfilled by a party and to reduce the chance for miscommunication.

 1. Scope of the Work: project scope is essential for project planning and is basically a brief overview describing the purpose of the project, special requirements involved in the project, work breakdown structure, the goals of the project and what resources are needed to achieve the goals of the project.

-2. Deliverables: items to be provided to the other party as part of the work required in order to fulfil the contract.
+2. Deliverables: items to be provided to the other party as part of the work required to fulfil the contract.
 Deliverables should be clearly outlined so each party and project teams know what to produce and what the project includes.